Croll1312/Application-list-for-ALS-ELA-SLA/Application list for ALS people.md

 For LetMeTalk no internet connection or mobile contract is necessary, so you can use LetMeTalk in almost any situation, like hospitals, nursing home or schools.
 <p>
 Suitable for:<p>
-• autism symptoms and Asperger syndrome, autistic spectrum disorder (ASD).
+• autism symptoms and Asperger syndrome, autistic spectrum disorder (ASD).<p>
-• aphasia.
+• aphasia.<p>
-• speech apraxia.
+• speech apraxia.<p>
-• articulation/phonological disorder.
+• articulation/phonological disorder.<p>
-• Amyotrophic Lateral Sclerosis (ALS).
+• Amyotrophic Lateral Sclerosis (ALS).<p>
-• Motor Neuron Disease (MND).
+• Motor Neuron Disease (MND).<p>
-• cerebral palsy.
+• cerebral palsy.<p>
 • down syndrome.
 <p>
 Features:
-• more than 9,000 images from ARASAAC included.
+• more than 9,000 images from ARASAAC included.<p>
-• voice support for images and sentences.
+• voice support for images and sentences.<p>
-• unlimited and flexible creation of new categories and adding new images.
+• unlimited and flexible creation of new categories and adding new images.<p>
-• pre configured for kids with autism spectrum disorder (ASD).
+• pre configured for kids with autism spectrum disorder (ASD).<p>
-• load / save your current profile (vocabulary).
+• load / save your current profile (vocabulary).<p>
-• keep several profiles on your devices and switch fast between them.
+• keep several profiles on your devices and switch fast between them.<p>
-• share your profile easily with other devices.
+• share your profile easily with other devices.<p>
-• switch fast between 2 languages and use LetMeTalk as translator.
+• switch fast between 2 languages and use LetMeTalk as translator.<p>
-• supported languages: English, Spanish, French, Italian and German, Chinese, Portuguese, Brazilian Portuguese, Dutch, Arabic, Russian, Polish, Bulgarian, Romanian, Galician, Catalan, Basque.
+• supported languages: English, Spanish, French, Italian and German, Chinese, Portuguese, Brazilian Portuguese, Dutch, Arabic, Russian, Polish, Bulgarian, Romanian, Galician, Catalan, Basque.<p>
 • voice support for most languages.
 <p></i>
       <p>